 It is astounding to me how libs/socs have completely forgotten how we became the richest nation on earth and don’t have a clue as to how to remain the richest nation on earth.
 Moreover, it is ridiculous how little they understand about helping the poor and what the best way to do so actually is.
 They think that by giving handouts that we will stop poverty and they decry that the richest nation on earth cannot eliminate poverty in its own country.
 This proves how little they know about our own history, how a successful economy should function, how to help the poor and what the role of capitalism is in our society.
 Instead they curse capitalism, decry the poor and claim that their strategy of dolling out handouts is the best way to help the poor and raise standards of living for all.
 So, they claim that the reason why social programs haven’t helped the poor as much as it should is because there isn’t enough funding for these programs!
 So, using this as a pretext, they insist on stealing more and more wealth and flushing it down the toilet!

 Just to teach the libs/socs a lessen, and to root out their idiotic, stupid and short-sighted so called “plan,” we should give them what they want.
 We should allow them to raise taxes as high as they want and as much as they want and spend as much money as they want on social programs.
 I will GUARANTEE within 50 years, we will be like Spain or Greece.
 I GUARANTEE it!
-Then we can dispense with their childish notions, never to return to their lunacy and get back to the roots of what makes our country great: Capitalism!
+Then we can dispense with their childish notions, never to return to their lunacy and get back to the roots of what makes our country economically great: Capitalism!

 This is not to say that capitalism will eradicate poverty or even close the wealth gap, not at all.
 In fact, the more successful our capitalist economy becomes, the larger the wealth gap will be, and no matter how successful our economy becomes, poverty will never be eradicated, never!
-But that’s the point: Capitalism was, is and never will be about eliminating poverty or closing the wealth gap.
+But that’s the point: Capitalism wasn’t, isn’t and never will be about eliminating poverty or closing the wealth gap.
 Capitalism will always be about broadly raising the living standard of everyone, rich and poor.
 So, the measure of success or failure of any economy shouldn’t be necessarily measured by the number of poor people or the difference in income between the rich and the poor, but by how high the standard of living is for the average person, and whether or not the poor are better off then they were a generation ago.

 Some have accused America of having failed to meet this criteria of success and blame capitalism for failing to achieve these goals.
 What these numbnuts don’t understand is that we haven’t had true capitalism in decades, if ever since the turn of the 20th century.
 In addition, they fail to recognize that the failure of our economy and the quagmire we find ourselves in is almost entirely due to expanding social programs, bad regulations/legislations, emphasis on solving for the short-term, and mistaken notions about democracy, taxes, money, income, wealth and individual rights.

 Moreover, libs/socs will point to how capitalism leads to unbridled competition, corruption and cheating.
 And, they point to the late 19th and early 20th-century era of the robber-barons to illustrate how capitalism is bad for America.
 What these idiots don’t know and can’t tell you is that there is a difference between true capitalism and what these idiots call capitalism.
 What these dumbbells are referring to isn’t capitalism, but what I would call gangland economics, where only the strongest or the most brutal survive.
-True capitalism and true capitalist do not condone such an economic model.
+True capitalism and true capitalists do not condone such an economic model.
 True capitalism is about fair competition with rules, regulations and laws that protect fair play and punish the cheaters, and, in general, provides for a level playing field for all.
 The robber-baron era does not meet this definition of capitalism.

 The bottom-line is that capitalism hasn’t failed us, because we haven’t had capitalism in the US in decades.
 What has failed us, among many things, is that we give equal credibility, legitimacy and credence to the libs/socs philosophy and pretend that what they have to say is credible and worth considering.
 It is long overdue for us to completely dispel the notion that the best way to help the poor is through handouts and social programs, and understand that true capitalism is the only way to real long-term prosperity for ALL.